 However, because so many people also work outside their scheduled hours, the average U.S. worker might actually have even less free time than this study suggests.
 Even after the commute home, many of us can’t resist the temptation (or the expectation) to respond to work emails, take phone calls, or prep documents for the next day.

-The tendency to work long days and late nights might be harming both workers and companies.
+This tendency to work long days and late nights might be harming both workers and companies.
 While it seems intuitive that more time at work would equal more success, research shows something quite different.

 The Value of Time Off